k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 ### How Can I Load the Data?

-Data can be loaded into a Broadway flow using either a **DbLoad** Actor or a **DbCommand** Actor.
+**Using DbLoad Actor**

 To load the data, use the **DbLoad** Actor by populating the Actor's input arguments as follows:

 * **command**, select INSERT, UPDATE or UPSERT from the dropdown list.
+  * When performing an UPDATE or an UPSERT command, you can set **ignoreNull** input argument to true.
+In this mode, the SQL statement will not contain fields that have null values.
+  * When running UPSERT on non-supporting dialects, the command is performed by first attempting an UPDATE.
+If the number of affected rows is 0, an INSERT is performed.
+Note that these two actions are not atomic.
 * **schema**, **table**, either type it in or click the **DB** button to select it from the DB Table Selection popup.
 * **fields, keys**, if a table has been selected, the fields and keys are automatically populated from the DB schema.
 If not, type in the field names.

-Note that when performing an UPDATE or an UPSERT command, you can set the **ignoreNull** input argument to true.
-In this mode, the SQL statement will not contain fields that have null values.
+**Using DbCommand Actor**

 Another way to load the data in a Broadway flow is by using the **DbCommand** Actor and writing the SQL INSERT statement in the **sql** input argument.
 The values to be populated in the table can be taken from the input arguments using the named parameters.
 For example: